LimitPoint/TimeWarp/README.md

 3. **destination: String** - The path of the scaled video file.

-4. **integrator: Closure** - The time scaling function whose derivitive is the instantaneous time scale factor.
+4. **integrator: Closure** - A time scaling function defined on the unit interval [0,1], whose derivitive is the instantaneous time scale factor.

 5. **progress: Closures** - A handler that is periodically executed to send progress images and values.